chinnichaitanya/python-discord-logger/README.md

 You can configure the log message with service name, icon and environment for easy identification.
 The `Host` field which is the hostname of the server is automatically added for every message.

+You can even send any meta information like the data in the variables, module names, metrics etc with the `metadata` field while constructing the message.
+These data should be passed as a dictionary.

 ```python
 from discord_logger import DiscordLogger